apache/spark/docs/quick-start.md

 resolvers += "Akka Repository" at "http://repo.akka.io/releases/"
 {% endhighlight %}

 If you also wish to read data from Hadoop's HDFS, you will also need to add a dependency on `hadoop-client` for your version of HDFS:

 {% highlight scala %}
 libraryDependencies += "org.apache.hadoop" % "hadoop-client" % "<your-hdfs-version>"
 {% endhighlight %}

 Finally, for sbt to work correctly, we'll need to layout `SimpleApp.scala` and `simple.sbt` according to the typical directory structure.
-Once that is in place, we can create a JAR package containing the application's code, then use `sbt/sbt run` to execute our program.
+Once that is in place, we can create a JAR package containing the application's code, then use the `spark-submit` script to run our program.

 {% highlight bash %}
+# Your directory layout should look like this
 $ find .
 .
 ./simple.sbt